Goddaniel96/NEWS_Clusters/README.md

 # 📊 NEWS_Clusters

-This project clusters news articles using BERT embeddings and visualizes them.
+This project clusters news articles using Nomic-embbed-text embeddings and visualizes them.

 ## 🚀 Getting Started